hickorysb/OC-LuaAssembler/README.md

 The main purpose of LA is to make a very generic x86-like assembly language that can be used to make other compilers.

-For example, the main motivation of this project was to recreate C/C++ in OC, with little overhead and with efficieny.
+For example, the main motivation of this project was to recreate C/C++ in OC, with little overhead and efficieny.

 # How to contribute

 Because the project is so early, I need to have a basic structure.
-Will be updated in the future
+More information on contribution will be added in the future